 Graduate school is great, but make sure there's food on the table

 Students at UCSB can be supported from a variety of sources including university fellowships, teaching assistantships, their own grants/fellowships, and my research grants.
 The EEMB department at UCSB works closely with our graduate students to make sure they have adequate funding.
-As a part of this approach, the policy for my lab is that applying students must also strongly consider submitting a National Science Foundation Graduate Research Fellowship application, a proposal to the Nancy Foster Scholarship, and/or an National Defense Science and Engineering Fellowship.
+As a part of this approach, the policy for my lab is that applying students must also strongly consider submitting a National Science Foundation Graduate Research Fellowship application, and/or a proposal to the Nancy Foster Scholarship.
 These applications offer students the opportunity to hone potential research ideas, ensure applications to the UCSB graduate program are clear and concise, and demonstrate a true interest in joining the lab.
 Additional details on the application process in the Ecology Evolution, and Marine Biology Department can be found here.